"How are these?" Doumeki asked and showed Watanuki the eggplants he'd bought at the store on the way back home.

 With any luck, Watanuki would be on the path to full-fledged arm flailing any minute.
 Doumeki decided to try.
 "We're probably doing those things tonight."

 "Not if you don't shut up about it!"
 Watanuki snapped and oh yes, his arms were in the air now, and Doumeki was definitely amused.
 "You can't say those kinds of things!
-What will the neighbours think?
+What will the neighbors think?
 Oh, of course.
 I know exactly what they think.
 They think you're a nice young man who's too good a catch to be living by himself.
 And you let them believe that.
 You're such a liar."

 "About what?"
 Doumeki asked innocently.